Developer Documentation

 }

-If you like this way of handling user data, copy & paste this code into your own Unity project, rename it to whatever pleases you (and change the namespace).
-Then, just use it to set User Data when joining a room:
+If you like this way of handling user data, copy and paste the code into your Unity project, rename it to whatever suits you (and update the namespace).
+Then, use it to set the user data when joining a room.

 Using our CustomUserDataJsonFormat